New Town, Tasmania

-Encompassing approximately 4 square kilometers, New Town seamlessly combines the allure of natural beauty with the convenience of urban living.
+Encompassing approximately 4 square kilometres, New Town seamlessly combines the allure of natural beauty with the convenience of urban living.

-Interestingly, New Town's name conceals its age, as it actually holds the distinction of being the oldest suburb in Tasmania.
-European settlers first arrived in New Town in 1804, and by the 1820s, it had earned the reputation as the preferred locale for the affluent elite.
+Interestingly, New Town's name conceals its age, as it is actually the oldest suburb in Tasmania.
+European settlers first arrived in New Town in 1804, and by the 1820s, it had earned a reputation as the preferred locale for the affluent elite.

 Where is New Town, Tasmania?